breakfastco/embed-pdf-wpforms/readme.txt

 == Changelog ==

+= 1.1.1 =
+* [Added] Adds comments explaining what pdfjs-dist is and where the unminimized files are available.
+* [Changed] Changes tested up to version to 6.4.1.

 = 1.1.0 =
 * [Added] Adds a Download PDF into Media Library button to the CORS error messages for users that have the upload_files capability.
 * [Fixed] Fixes the Choose PDF button not working for users without access to the Media Library by telling users why it does not work.
 The upload_files capability is required to use the Media Library dashboard features like the modal this button opens.